ethereum/fe/docs/src/spec/struct_types.md

 All fields of struct types are always initialized.

-The memory layout of a `struct` is undefined by default to allow for compiler optimizations like field reordering.
+The data layout of a `struct` is not part of its external API and may be changed in any release.

 The fields of a `struct` may be qualified by [visibility modifiers], to allow access to data in a struct outside a module.